 Vaccination Services for Kittens and Cats

 Oh happy day!
 You are officially the proud owner of a cute kitten.
 You definitely have your hands full shopping for their food, buying their toys and making sure they have a cozy and safe area to stay in your home.
-Another important task you should not forget is making sure your kitten if properly vaccinated.
+Another important task you should not forget is making sure your kitten is properly vaccinated.
 Vaccine protocols are an integral part of keeping your pet healthy.
 These are individualized for your pet taking into account age, vaccine history, risk factors, and location/travel.
-Here at Little Creek Veterinary Clinic, we will set up a custom vaccine schedule for your pet and send you reminders when your next appointment is due.
+Here at Little Creek Veterinary Clinic, we will set up a custom vaccine schedule for your pet and send you reminders about when your next appointment is due.
 Simply call us at 403.452.2060 for more details.

 How many vaccines do kittens get?

 At this stage, your kitten will receive multiple vaccines and booster shots.
 Feline friends can begin receiving vaccinations at around 8-weeks-old and they should get boosters every 3 to 4 weeks after that until they are 16-weeks-old.
 Your kitten will receive their core vaccines which protect against rabies, feline distemper, calicivirus and feline viral rhinotracheitis.

 In addition to their mandatory vaccines, your veterinarian may recommend non-core vaccines based on your pet’s lifestyle and exposure risk.
 These are optional vaccines.
 For example, a barn cat who may have different non-core vaccines than a house cat.
 The main non-core vaccines that may be suggested to you is FeLV (Feline Leukemia Virus).

 In order to strengthen their immunity and maintain their protection against many harmful diseases, cats need to continue receiving vaccines even as they reach adulthood.
 Our veterinary team will monitor your pet’s immunity and help you stay on top of their vaccinations.
 Do not hesitate to call us to learn more.